RosarioB/crowdfunding/README.md

 4. Run the tests on the smart contracts: `npm run test`

-5. Deply the contract: `node ethereum/deploy.js`
+5. Deploy the contract: `node ethereum/deploy.js`